 This includes everyone who’s ever come up with lame excuses to avoid this workout.
 “My tennis elbow is acting up,” you say, or, “It makes me sore,” or, “It’s just so hard," or, "I only have one leg."

 (Wo)man up, people!
-Of course it’s hard.
+Of course, it’s hard.
 That’s why it works!

 There are good reasons to avoid Plyometrics, as I outlined in the sections above.

-In my case, I don't have any handicap so severe, but I do have spondylolisthesis.
+In my case, I don't have any handicaps so severe, but I do have spondylolisthesis.
 In layman’s terms, I have a cracked pars bone, which is a part of the structure which helps to support the vertebral column.
 As a consequence, one of the vertebrae in my lumbar spine has slipped a few millimeters out of position.
 Many people with this condition are lucky and don't have much in the way of symptoms.
 I'm not one of the lucky ones.
 I have mild, chronic low back pain and I need to be a little careful about what I do.

 But guess what?
 I can still do Plyometrics.
 I just need to use my head and listen to my back.
-I sometimes have to drop to lower impact and modify some moves, and I sometimes have to take a hot shower and sit down for a while afterwards to give my back a rest.
+I sometimes have to drop to lower impact and modify some moves, and I sometimes have to take a hot shower and sit down for a while afterward to give my back a rest.
 However, with care, I can come through just fine.

 As long as your doctor says, “Go for it,” you can go for it.
 If you have some minor health problems, work around them.
 Simply pay close attention to what your body is telling you.
-If something twinges, modify until it stops.
+If something twinges, modify it until it stops.
 If something out-and-out hurts, especially if the pain is sharp and sudden, stop.

 In sum, use your noodle.

 As mentioned above, Plyometrics consists of a lot of high-impact moves which are generally variations on plyometrics exercises, or jump training.